wooptoo/zkValidation/README.md

 #### `validation-run-after` (on form element)

+Some forms might already contain data from a backend.
-Run validation rules only after the data request.
+Run validation rules only after the data request was fulfilled.

 #### `validation-submit` (on submit button)